grosstoad/ai_prd/ai-evaluation-ops-guide.md

 # The Product Manager's Guide to AI Evaluation & Operations

 ## Executive Summary
 This guide provides a practical framework for product managers to evaluate and optimize AI features.
 It covers what to measure, when to measure it, and how to drive improvements based on evaluation results.
+Includes both general framework and specific examples using a Loan Serviceability Calculator Agent.

 ---